open-mmlab/mmdetection/docs/en/tutorials/semi_det.md

 python tools/misc/split_coco.py
 ```

 By default, the script will split `train2017` according to the labeled data ratio  1%, 2%, 5% and 10%, and each split will be randomly repeated 5 times for cross-validation.
-The generated semi-supervised annotation file name format is as follows:
+The generated semi-supervised annotation file name format is as below:

 - the name format of labeled dataset: `instances_train2017.{fold}@{percent}.json`
 - the name format of unlabeled dataset: `instances_train2017.{fold}@{percent}-unlabeled.json`

 Here, `fold` is used for cross-validation, and `percent` represents the ratio of labeled data.
-The directory structure of the divided dataset is as follows:
+The directory structure of the divided dataset is as below:

 ```plain
 mmdetection